googlefonts/variable-components-spec/variable-components-spec.md

 - The base glyph ID.
 This specifies which glyph we are referencing.
 - A transformation (offset, scale, rotation, etc.)
-- A design space location
+- A designspace location
-- Variations for the transformation and the design space location, so the composite itself can become a variable glyph (whether as a “normal” glyph, or referenced as a Variable Component by another glyph)
+- Variations for the transformation and the designspace location, so the composite itself can become a variable glyph (whether as a “normal” glyph, or referenced as a Variable Component by another glyph)